gaearon/overreacted.io/src/pages/preparing-for-tech-talk-part-3-content/index.md

 I spend a lot of time picking headers, figuring out the sequencing of a live demo, tweaking the animations, and searching for memes. **Most of this work is throwaway** (e.g. I usually end up deleting all the memes), but this stage really defines the talk for me.
 My goal is to find the closest route from *not knowing* to *knowing* an idea — so I can share that journey later with the audience.

 After I feel good about the high-energy part of my talk, I check if the outline I wrote before still makes sense.
-At this point, I often realize that I should throw away the 60% of my previous outline, and rewrite it to focus on a smaller idea.
+At this point, I often realize that I should throw away 60% of my previous outline, and rewrite it to focus on a smaller idea.

 ### Do Many Dry Runs